gatsbyjs/gatsby/docs/contributing/using-an-online-dev-environment.md

 > Example: https://gitpod.io/#https://github.com/gatsbyjs/gatsby/issues/1199

 This will open a fresh environment with a local branch named after the issue.
-You can now code, test, commit, push and create a PR from within the workspace.
+You can now code, test, commit, push, and create a PR from within the workspace.

 ## Code Reviews

 Some code changes need a deeper review than what is possible on GitHub.
 Prefixing a PR with `gitpod.io/#` will open that branch in code review mode.

-In this mode you see the list of file changes on the left and can navigate through them.
+In this mode, you see the list of file changes on the left and can navigate through them.
 You can run the app and use the editing features to explore the changed code base.
 You can see existing comments or add new comments in the editor and submit your review result as well.

 ## How to Run Another Example